-We are living through a time of extraordinary change and the rate of change is increasing.
+We are living through a time of extraordinary change and — like Covid-19 — the rate of that change is accelerating.

-The change is unpredictable but it is also interconnected: it is affecting our politics, our technology, our economies, environment, and levels of social engagement, activism, and social cohesion (or lack of it).
+Each change is unpredictable but it is also interconnected: it is affecting our technology, our politics, our economies, our environment, and our levels of social engagement, activism, and social cohesion (or lack of it).

-If we want to survive in this time, if we want to thrive in it and build something better, we can’t just do more of the same.
-We need a new approach to leading ourselves and other people through times of change.
+If we want to survive through this time, or if we want to thrive in it and build something better, we can’t just do more of the same.
+We need to learn a new approach to leading ourselves and other people through times of change.

 Nassim Nicholas Taleb’s third book gives a hint of what that might look like.
-Called “Antifragile: Things that gain from disorder,” it defines a new word: ‘antifragile’.
+In it, he invents a new word: ‘antifragile’.

 - Things, people, and organisations that break when they come under stress we call ‘fragile’